shuftipro/RESTful-API-v1.3/on-site_without_ocr/readme.md

 ```

 ## Response Signature
-Every HTTP and Callback responses will be in application/json with a key **sp_signature** in the header.
+Every HTTP and Callback responses will be in application/json with a key **Signature** in the header.
 It can be used to validate the source of the request.
 Make a signature using the following procedure:

 1. Concatinate Secret Key at the end of the response string. (i.e. response + secret_key).
 2. Take **SHA256** of concatinated string.
-3. Match the SHA256 string with **sp_signature** value from the header of the response.
+3. Match the SHA256 string with **Signature** value from the header of the response.

-In short, make signature as `hash('sha256', response . your_secret_key)` and match it with the signature provided in the header in **sp_signature** key.
+In short, make signature as `hash('sha256', response . your_secret_key)` and match it with the signature provided in the header in **Signature** key.

 # HTTP Status Codes and Events